tito-arch/ICBN-International/content/posts/is-floyd-mayweather-destroying-his-legacy.md

 Exhibition matches are basically unofficial fights that don't count toward a fighter's professional record.
 They are usually staged for entertainment and frequently include former fighters or famous people.
 In Mayweather's instance, since quitting professional boxing in 2017, he has taken part in a number of exhibition matches.

 The first of these matches took place in 2017 against UFC champion Conor McGregor.
 Despite being a fairly one-sided contest, the battle garnered a ton of publicity and broke pay-per-view sales records.
 Since then, Mayweather has taken part in a number of exhibition battles, including matches against kickboxer Tenshin Nasukawa and YouTubers Logan Paul and Deji.
+Mayweather is also having an exhibition on the 25th of February 2023 and its not getting as much attention as it should get.
+The press conference barely got a third of the media coverage compared to the Jake Paul  versus Tommy Fury press conference.

 {{< youtube V0LU22gGUMI >}}